 - Irregular heart beat

 Many additional withdrawal symptoms exist, but the aforementioned symptoms are the most common.
-An addicted person who is trying to avoid withdrawal symptoms may partake in criminal activities to do such.
+Eventually, an addicted person who is trying to avoid withdrawal symptoms may partake in criminal activities to do such.
 The addicted person may ask friends and family members for large loans as well.

 How to Tell Someone Has an Addiction

 A myriad of single signs exists that can point to a drug addiction.
-Anyone who has a friend or family members that exhibit more than two of the symptoms should try to help that person to gain access to professional addiction services.
+In fact, anyone who has a friend or family members that exhibit more than two of the symptoms should try to help that person to gain access to professional addiction services.
 The following are some common addiction signs:

 - Job loss or issues